ncatlab/nlab-content/pages/2424.md

 \linebreak

-In interview with Graham Farmelo, ["The Universe Speaks in Numbers", interview 5](https://grahamfarmelo.com/the-universe-speaks-in-numbers-interview-5) (2019):
+[[Edward Witten]] in interview with Graham Farmelo, ["The Universe Speaks in Numbers", interview 5](https://grahamfarmelo.com/the-universe-speaks-in-numbers-interview-5), 2019 (quote from 21:15 - 21:46):

-> I actually believe that string / M-theory is on  the right track toward a deeper explanation.
+> {#WhatIsMissing} I actually believe that string/M-theory is on the right track toward a deeper explanation.
 But at a very fundamental level it’s not well understood.
 And I’m not even confident that we have a good concept of what sort of thing is  missing or where to find it.
+The reason I am not is that in hindsight it is clear the view given in the 1980s of what is missing was too narrow.
+Instead of discovering what we thought was missing, we broadened the picture in the 90s, in unexpected directions.

-(at 21:15)
+\linebreak

 ## Fields medal work
  {#FieldMedalWork}